Axini/smartdoor-adapter-cpp/README.md

 The organization and architecture of the C++ adapter is strongly based on Axini's Ruby plugin-adapter-api version 4.x and a similar Java implementation of a plugin adapter for the standalone SmartDoor SUT.

 This is an initial version of the implementation; it is still work in progress.

+The software is distributed under the MIT license, see LICENSE.txt.

 # External libraries